nRFCloud/ts-json-schema-transformer/README.md

 The validator function returns a boolean, and sets the `errors` property on the function to an array of errors.
 [AJV Docs](https://ajv.js.org/api.html#validation-errors)

+#### assertValid versus getValidator?

+The key difference here from a function-standpoint is that `assertValid` is a method that will throw an error upon validation failure, and the `getValidator` method returns an AJV validator.
+By using `getValidator`, you can utilize and access all of the AJV validator's properties (e.g. errors, schema, etc), which may be useful for some usecases.

+Frequent usage of `assertValid` may contribute to a spike in filesize in the transpiled file, this is more apparent for larger schemas.

 ### Contributing